rajjejosefsson/inferno-window-infinite-loader/README.md

 # inferno-window-infinite-loader

 > InfiniteLoader component inspired by react-virtualized but for use with [inferno-window](https://github.com/rajjejosesfsson/inferno-window/)

+> Note: this is a port from the origin project [react-window-infinite-loader](https://github.com/bvaughn/react-window-infinite-loader) made by [bvaughn](https://github.com/bvaughn/)

 ## Install